UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 In your request, please consider your input files (how many samples will you have, have the size of all your reads and assembled data, as well as your output files)

+>[!NOTE]
+> This version of binning_wf assumes that you have ran [AMR-Metagenomics] (https://github.com/UW-Madison-Bacteriology-Bioinformatics/amr-metagenomics) prior, and have an assembled FASTA file and cleaned, host-removed FASTQ files in your staging folder.

-The pipeline assumes that you have already preprocessed your data (trimming, assembling reads into contigs, and annotated contigs).
+Alternative: If you want to run `binning_wf` as standalone, the pipeline assumes that you have already preprocessed your data (trimming, assembling reads into contigs, and annotated contigs).
 For example, you can trim your samples using `Trimmomatic`, assemble your reads using `SPADES` if using short-reads, and annotate the assembled scaffolds using `prodigal` such that you have a file with translated amino acids.
-For the reads, we expected the `spades` corrected trimmed reads with this file name format : `${SAMPLE_READS}.1P.fastq00.0_0.cor.fastq.gz` or `${SAMPLE_READS}.2P.fastq00.0_0.cor.fastq.gz`
+For the reads, we expected the trimmed reads with this file name format : `${SAMPLE_READS}_R.non.host.R1.fastq.gz` or `${SAMPLE_READS}_R.non.host.R2.fastq.gz`

 Once you have preprocessed your data, please organize them in the following manner:
 ```
 /staging/netID
 /staging/netID/preprocessing/assembly/${sample}_scaffolds.fasta
-/staging/netID/preprocessing/assembly/reads/*.fastq.gz # [both directions]
+/staging/netID/preprocessing/assembly/reads/${sample}_R.non.host.R{1,2}.fastq.gz # [both directions]
 /staging/netID/preprocessing/annotation/${sample}_scaffolds_proteins.faa
 ```

 The `binning_wf` expects this folder structure to access the assembled data, cleaned up reads, and faa files.

 ## Instructions